 Prestigious work placements

-We also offer students the opportunity to study abroad as part of the Erasmus scheme or to take a 12-month paid work placement.
+We also offer undergraduate students the opportunity to study abroad as part of the Erasmus scheme or to take a 12-month paid work placement.
 Previous students have worked within leading companies such as BT and IBM or with organisations as varied as General Electric and the London Organising Committee of the Olympic Games.
 Completion of the placement year gives an additional award of Placement Diploma in Professional Practice.

 No matter which mathematics degree our students choose to study with us, they will also develop a range of transferable skills that are highly desirable in a variety of professional contexts.